 - Yes, nuts (thus nut milks) can supply you with meaningful amounts of micronutrients.
 So, this box is checked.

 As you can see, nuts (and their milks) fail to meet our “micronutrient filter” standards.
 Sure, nut milks are an alternative to dairy for those with allergies or for those following elimination or vegan diets and they do supply some micronutrients, but the one-two-punch of being inundated with 5 different micronutrient depleting anti-nutrients while at the same time increasing inflammation via obscene omega-6/omega-3 ratios are HUGE red flags for us.
-This is why we restrict nuts and eliminate nut milks in our Micronutrient Miracle protocols, in addition to recommending the use of a high quality fish oil like our Origin Omega everyday.
+This is why we restrict nuts and eliminate nut milks in our Micronutrient Miracle and Rebuild Your Bones protocols, in addition to recommending the use of a high quality fish oil like our Origin Omega everyday.

 So imagine Jayson’s shock when he read about yet another device that makes it accessible to binge on nuts by producing nut milk at home!
 It was enough to get us to sit down and write this blog to sound the alarm about a device that could really put your health at jeopardy.